 Some of the collectibles are in places that require some acrobatics to reach, but fortunately Wei Shen is a skilled freerunner and there’s plenty of stuff in Hong Kong for him to climb on and jump off of.
 The freerunning paths are generally marked with the color green, just like there are white sheets and such in the Assassin’s Creed games.

 The original PS3 and Xbox 360 releases are decent, but PC has always been the best place to play Sleeping Dogs.
-Definitive Edition on PS4 and Xbox One looks as good as the PC version but has some frame rate issues (which, while noticeable, don’t ruin the game or anything, and the PS4 Pro’s boost mode makes things far smoother these days) and the PC version doesn’t really offer that much of an upgrade over the regular version aside from better DLC integration and some new graphical bells and whistles like volumetric fog (a lot of it), but since the original release is no longer on Steam you might as well just grab the remaster.
+Definitive Edition on PS4 and Xbox One looks as good as the PC version but has some frame rate issues which, while noticeable, don’t ruin the game or anything, and the PS4 Pro and Xbox One X will make things far smoother these days.
+The PC version doesn’t really offer that much of an upgrade over the regular version aside from better DLC integration and some new graphical bells and whistles like volumetric fog (a lot of it), but since the original release is no longer available on Steam you might as well just grab the remaster.
 The main gripe I have with Definitive Edition is the fact THEY RUINED MY FAVORITE EARLY GAME OUTFIT

 One of the main things I like about Sleeping Dogs is that it kind of has the same feel to it as Saints Row 2.
 The main story is your usual Hong Kong crime drama (inspired by films such as Infernal Affairs) and gets rather intense at times, and if you want to play it straight you totally can.
 Dress up in a nice suit and pretend you’re in a John Woo film.
 Or, if you’re so inclined, put on the most ridiculous outfit you can think of and go cause absolute mayhem while ruining all the serious cutscenes.
 Go to the club, kill someone with a fish from one of the aquariums (and get an achievement for doing so), and then go sing “Take On Me” in the karaoke room while wearing a blood-drenched luchador mask.